Passage to India

 An orientation excursion of Singapore begins with a drive around the Civic District past the Padang, the Cricket Club, Parliament House, Supreme Court and City Hall.
 Singapore was part of British Malaya and after World War II, Singapore became an independent nation and republic.
 In the Kampong Glam district, admire the Sultan’s Mosque with its unmistakable golden dome.
 Continue to the heart of Chinatown and see the streets where old traditional buildings are lovingly restored into restaurants, teahouses and shops.
 Little India completes the cultural kaleidoscope with its bustling streets showcasing aromatic and exotic spices, vegetable vendors and busy curry houses.
 The afternoon is free of planned activities so that you can follow your own path and explore on your own.
 (B)

-Explore the history of Malacca, a UNESCO World Heritage Site during an excursion that will take you to St. Paul’s Hill to see the sweeping view of the strategic Straits of Malacca.
+Discover the history of Malacca, a UNESCO World Heritage Site, as you visit a ruined Portuguese Fort, picturesque Dutch Square and St Paul’s Hill, that boasts its sweeping view of the straits that gave this city its name.
+Malay history is said to have begun with the founding of Malacca in 1403.
 This once-sleepy fishing village became a stopover for traders from Asia and Europe.
-Centuries of colonization influenced its culture and heritage.
-Begin with a visit to Dutch Square and see the 17th-century Stadthuys, once a governor's residence and now a History Museum, or the Istana Melaka Museum.
-Visit St Paul's Church, built to honor St Francis Xavier, who brought Christianity to Malacca.
-At Porto de Santiago, view the remains of a Portuguese Fortress whose thick walls once encircled the entire hill.
-Continue to the oldest part of Malacca to visit the Cheng Hoong Teng Temple, one of the oldest Chinese temples in Southeast Asia.
-Afterward, there'll be time to stroll toward Jonker Street, an intriguing area dotted with antique shops, craft stores and colorful restaurants.
+Continue to the oldest part of Malacca to visit the Nanking-style Cheng Hoong Teng Temple, one of the oldest Chinese temples in Southeast Asia.
+Afterward, you will have time to stroll along Jonker Street, an intriguing area dotted with antique shops, craft stores and colorful restaurants.
 This evening join the Captain of the ship at a Welcome Aboard Reception.
 (B,L,D)

 Delight in a full day of cruising the Indian Ocean.
-Attend lectures by expert speakers scheduled on days the ship is at sea.
+Attend lectures by expert speakers.
 Take the time to relax, read a favorite book or join other passengers in one of the planned shipboard activities.
-This evening join Smithsonian Travelers at an exclusive Reception.
+This evening join Smithsonian Journeys Travelers at an exclusive Reception.
 (B,L,D)

 Enjoy the planned activities offered aboard ship today.
-You might visit the 1,000-volume library that features books, maps and other travel materials particular to this cruise as well as other fascinating places in Smithsonian’s world.
+You might visit the 1,000-volume library that features books, maps and other travel materials particular to this cruise as well as other fascinating places.
 (B,L,D)

 The day is at leisure to enjoy the activities aboard ship as you continue your cruise through exotic seas to Colombo, Sri Lanka.
 Visit the fitness center, pamper yourself at the spa or watch an Asian cooking demonstration.
 (B,L,D)